alleyinteractive/mantle-docs/docs/features/support/hookable.md

 # Hookable

 Hookable is a trait that will automatically register methods on your class with WordPress action/filter hooks.
+This allows you to define your hooks in a more fluent way keeping the action/filter registration close to the method that implements the hook.
+Underneath it calls the core `add_action`/`add_filter` methods.

-## Usage
+## Usage With Method Names

 To use the `Hookable` trait, you can use the following pattern: